Defeating Procrastination: Tips for Growing Your Business

 James Clear believes that with some practice, you will start to trust yourself, that you’re okay and that you don’t need to follow a trail to distraction.
 I agree.

-Gretchen Rubin suggests ‘distancing yourself from the distraction by creating a little frustration or anxiety ie. removing apps etc. By doing this, you’re adding friction to the procrastination cycle and making the reward value of your temptation less immediate’.
+Gretchen Rubin suggests ‘distancing yourself from the distraction by creating a little frustration or anxiety, ie, removing apps, etc. By doing this, you’re adding friction to the cycle and making the reward value of your temptation less immediate.
 Here’s more from Gretchen with her 8 tips to stop procrastinating.

 Temporary ADD.
-Try a ‘brain dump’ and writing down what’s on your mind.
-I do this with my journal in the morning but the article suggests you create a quick to do list to un-clog your brain and get back to focusing in on your task.
+Try a ‘brain dump’ and write down what’s on your mind.
+I do this with my journal in the morning, but the article suggests you create a quick to-do list to unclog your brain and get back to focusing on your task.

-According to an article in The New York Times by Dr Brewer, if we’re to outwit procrastination we have to ‘…give our brains what Dr. Brewer called the “Bigger Better Offer”.
-In other words we have to find a better reward to continue with the task than avoid it.
+According to an article in The New York Times by Dr Brewer, if we’re to outwit postponing, we have to ‘…give our brains what Dr Brewer called the “Bigger Better Offer”.
+In other words, we have to find a better reward to continue with the task than to avoid it.
 Plus, the solution must be internal and only dependent upon ourselves.

 Resources - TED talks, book